 Chihuahuas have been selectively bred over time to give them their short stature and flattish faces that we’ve fallen in love with.
 Their flat faces at times put them into the Brachycephalic Dog Breed (BAS) category (along with other dogs such as Bulldogs & Pugs) due to the slight compression of the respiratory tract which has the potential to cause airway obstruction.

-Major dog breed organizations, like the American Kennel Club (AKC), categorize the Chihuahua breed into two types: short coat and long coat.
+Major dog breed organisations, like the American Kennel Club (AKC), categorise the Chihuahua breed into two types: short coat and long coat.
 Unofficially, however, Chihuahua fans break things down even further.
 Namely, there are two major sub-categories: deer head Chihuahuas and apple head Chihuahuas.

 While the most obvious difference between the two types of Chihuahua is the head shape, there are several other differences between the two, from size to body shape to likelihood of breathing problems.
 Categorising Chihuahuas into deer heads and apple heads is useful, as it provides a wealth of information on what to expect from each type.